Raymond-Schooley/MovieConnect/README.md

 3) Download the defineProcedures.sql file from the SetupDatabase folder and run it.
 4) If you want to test the procedures/functions in intellij/terminal you will need to download and run setQuizVariables.sql
 5) Finally download the php code and configure the server to run login.php and let er rip.

+Roles:
+Walker and Raymond worked on the scripts for creating the intitial tables, trimming the tables, and creating the functions/procedures

+Igor worked on all things php.